 Poverty brings with it many ills.
 Previously we could justify the disadvantage of so many people by the fact that we lacked the ability to provide a decent standard of living for all.
 In our technologically advanced societies, we no longer have that excuse.
 In wealthy societies, overconsumption is now a widespread problem, and that overconsumption should be turned to alleviate the underconsumption in poorer societies.

 It is common to blame capitalism for the existence of glaring inequality.
 Of course, inequality predates capitalism by some margin, but it is fair to blame it as the reigning ideology during an age where we have the ability to create a fairer world but fail to do so.
 Capitalism used as an ideology rather than as an economic tool hands human lives over to something which lacks a sense of right and wrong.
-It is nothing present in capitalism but rather what it lacks, a conscience, wisdom, empathy, compassion, that leaves it unable to guide human societies to moral outcomes.
+It is nothing present in capitalism but rather what it lacks, a conscience, wisdom, empathy, and compassion, that leaves it unlikely to guide human societies to consistent moral outcomes.

 There has perhaps always been too much focus on the system rather than the philosophies and character of those with power which in a democracy is the majority of the population.
 Countries have managed to provide a good standard of living for their citizens with various mixes of socialism and capitalism.
 We seek the perfect system when it is as much the weaknesses common to all of us like selfishness, laziness and in-group preference that stand in the way of “the good society”.
 We could remove the elites tomorrow, and another elite similarly configured with human common flaws would take their place.